mvakde/mvakde.github.io/_pages/resume.md

 - Least # of params at this performance
 - Went viral on X, got the attention of top AI researchers (many thought the result to be impossible initially)

-All the posts about my work on X: [https://x.com/evilmathkid/highlights](https://x.com/evilmathkid/highlights)
+All the posts about my ARC work are on X: [https://x.com/evilmathkid/highlights](https://x.com/evilmathkid/highlights)
 More details in Blogs: [44% on ARC-AGI 1](https://mvakde.github.io/blog/44-on-arc-1), [A New Pareto Frontier on ARC-AGI](https://mvakde.github.io/blog/new-pareto-frontier-arc-agi).
 Code (open source): [https://github.com/mvakde/mdlARC](https://github.com/mvakde/mdlARC)